- Academic Affairs

 We hope you take advantage of the resources available through the NCFDD.
 We will be reaching out to you to solicit feedback over the coming months.
 Should you have any questions or comments regarding this institutional membership, please email Karen D. Matthews, MPA, director of planning and program development, or call at extension 6-2422.

-The Organizational and Employee Development office, an area within Human Resource Services, develops and implements solutions to improve the effectiveness of individuals, teams, and the University.
+The Organization and Employee Development office, an area within Human Resource Services, develops and implements solutions to improve the effectiveness of individuals, teams, and the University.
 The office provides services in the areas of consultation to assess the environment and employee needs to recommend customized solutions, training, and development learning experiences to acquire knowledge and skills, and facilitation.
-The office operates eLearning, which offers multiple web-based resources to enhance the UMB workforce and increase workplace productivity, the UMB mentoring program, and UMB Employee Recognition and Rewards programs.
+The office operates eLearning, which offers multiple web-based resources to enhance the UMB workforce and increase workplace productivity, the Emerging Leaders program, and UMB Employee Recognition and Rewards programs.

 Equal Access and Non-Discrimination